Documentation in progress

-This documentation is a proof of concept and is still heavily in progress.
+This documentation is a proof of concept and is still in progress.
 The actual product implementation may differ from what is described here.
-Information is subject to change as we continue developing Relay.

 Relay Documentation